-The Directors of SDG&E elected at the Annual Meeting will also be the Directors of ParentCo after the completion of the restructuring (see "Item No. 1 - Election of Directors" above).
-In approving the Merger Agreement and the proposed formation of a holding company structure for SDG&E, Shareholders will be considered also to have ratified the election of these persons as Directors of ParentCo (as well as ratifying the establishment of a classified Board for ParentCo and the inclusion of certain Directors within the various classes as set forth below - see "Articles of Incorporation and Bylaws of ParentCo" and "Elections: Classified Board of Directors" below).
-At annual meetings of ParentCo subsequent to the Merger, persons may be nominated for election as Directors of ParentCo who will not be members of the SDG&E Board of Directors.
+The Directors of SDG&E elected at the Annual Meeting will also be the Directors of ParentCo after the completion of the restructuring (see "Item No. 1--Election of Directors" above).
+In approving the Merger Agreement and the proposed formation of a holding company structure for SDG&E, Shareholders will be considered also to have ratified the election of these persons as Directors of ParentCo (as well as ratifying the establishment of a classified Board for ParentCo and the inclusion of certain Directors within the various classes as set forth below--see "Articles of Incorporation and Bylaws of ParentCo--Elections: Classified Board of Directors" below).
+Subsequent to the Merger, the composition of the respective Boards of Directors of SDG&E and ParentCo may be the same or may be different.